eluv-io/calhacks2019/README.md

 - To see our API introduction, visit https://eluvi.io/dev

-## What Technologies will you Learn? ##
+## What Technologies will you Use? ##
 - blockchain contracts
-- the core content fabric APIs to organize and manage media assets and metadata
+- the core content fabric APIs to organize and manage media assets and metadata (Javascript/JSON RPC/REST)
-- principles of low latency
+- principles of low latency, secure adaptive bit rate video streaming
-- secure adaptive bit rate video streaming and video player integration.
+- video player integration.

 ## Prizes ##
 1st Place Team - Jabra AI Noise Cancelling Headphones (up to 4), invie to Eluvio HQ exclusive open house,